 Evolution

 Like other shark species, experts believe that cookiecutter sharks evolved from ancestors in the Earth’s oceans more than 400 million years ago.
-They are classified Dalatiidae, the dogfish shark family, which is a primitive species.
+They are classified as Dalatiidae, the dogfish shark family, which is a primitive species.
 Cookiecutter sharks date back at least 100 million years.

 Appearance

 These sharks are light brown.
-It has a long slender shape, like a cigar, which is why it is often called the cigar shark.
+It has a long, slender shape, like a cigar, which is why it is often called the cigar shark.
 This shark has a short, blunt snout and large eyes.
 It has two spineless dorsal fins and a large caudal fin.

 Covering the shark’s underside are photophores.
 This makes the fish appear to glow when viewed from the bottom.
 It will continue to glow for about 3 hours after the shark is dead.

 Female sharks are larger than males in size.
-The average male is 14 inches long while the average female is 16 inches long.
+The average male is 14 inches long, while the average female is 16 inches long.

 Distribution, Population, and Habitat

 These sharks are found throughout the world.
-Their habitat is coastal areas near islands, typically warm, deeper waters during the day, keeping below 1000 meters in day hours, but have been found as deep as 3500 meters.
+Their habitat is coastal areas near islands, typically warm, deeper waters during the day, keeping below 1000 meters in day hours, but have been found as deep as 3,500 meters.
 They migrate to more shallow waters at night at a depth of around 300 meters.

 The International Union for Conservation of Nature lists this species as a species of least concern.
 There are no accurate numbers of how many of these sharks are in locations around the world.